Statement of Admission Policy

 The Faculty of Law seeks to identify and select a student body of diverse interests and backgrounds that demonstrates unusual promise for distinguished performance at the law school, and, subsequently, in the legal profession and community.

-The law school is enriched by and Canadian society benefites from a diverse student body made up of students from various ethnic, racial, cultural and socio-economic backgrounds, from different regions of Canada, as well as a range of academic disciplines, careers, and community and extracurricular experiences.
+The law school is enriched by a student body made up of students from various ethnic, racial, cultural and socio-economic backgrounds, from different regions of Canada, as well as a range of academic disciplines, careers and community and extracurricular experiences.

-The Admissions Committee, chaired by a faculty member and composed of the Assistant Dean, Students, faculty and third-year students, chooses those applicants whom it judges are likely to complete the program with the greatest intellectual return.
+The Admissions Committee, chaired by a faculty member and including the Assistant Dean, Students, several other faculty members and a number of third-year students, chooses those applicants it judges are likely to complete the program with the greatest intellectual return.
 The Faculty believes that the qualities of mind and personality necessary to satisfy its requirements are: